 The researchers varied the temperature of the glass reactor from 20 to 1000°C, or around 70 to 1800°F, using a cylindrical heater.
 They also varied the amount of time the gasses were in contact with the sorbent by changing the height of the solids in the column.
 Finally, they measured CO2 concentrations in the gas upstream and downstream of the reactor to calculate how much CO2 each solid removed from the gas stream for each experiment.

 The group found that soda lime removed the most CO2 at temperatures of 80 to 100°C, or 180 to 212°F. In these experiments, a kilogram, or about 2 pounds, of soda lime captured up to 5 moles of CO2, roughly equivalent to the amount of carbon emitted from burning 13 gallons, or about 50 liters, of gasoline.
-They suggested that soda lime was good at carbon capture because it contained about 15% water, which helped CO2 stick to the solids.
+They suggested soda lime was good at carbon capture because it contained about 15% water, which helped CO2 stick to the solids.
 At temperatures above 100°C or 212°F, the water evaporated, decreasing its stickiness.
 Lithium hydroxide captured less CO2 because it contained no water.

-The experiments also showed that increasing both the water content and the contact time of the gas stream increased carbon uptake.
+The experiments also showed increasing both the water content and the contact time of the gas stream increased carbon uptake.
 The size of the solid particles (powders versus pellets) had different effects depending on how much water was in the gas stream.
 In dry experiments, finer particles with higher surface areas absorbed more CO2.
 However, in humid experiments, the fine powders stuck together, which reduced the surface area, so the powders absorbed less CO2.
 In addition, the presence of sulfur dioxide in the gas stream reduced carbon capture by up to half, as it reacted with the solid particles to produce new minerals that clogged up the system.

-These researchers concluded that the transportation industry could use soda lime to safely and efficiently capture CO2 from car exhaust, but technical challenges remain.
-They suggested that future research should develop ways to keep fine particles from sticking together in moisture-rich fumes.
-They also recommended that the resulting technology should include a separate material that is more effective at removing SO2 and other combustion products to further reduce greenhouse gas emissions.
+These researchers concluded the transportation industry could use soda lime to safely and efficiently capture CO2 from car exhaust, but technical challenges remain.
+They suggested future research should develop ways to keep fine particles from sticking together in moisture-rich fumes.
+They also recommended the resulting technology should include a separate material that is more effective at removing SO2 and other combustion products to further reduce greenhouse gas emissions.